• Skip to main content

 Instructions

 1. Combine.
 Combine all ingredients except for peaches and nuts into a 16-ounce mason jar or bowl.
-Either cover and shake to combine, or stir.
+Stir everything together to combine.

 3. Serve.
 When you're ready to eat the overnight oats, top with diced peaches and nuts.
 Enjoy!